-Global corporate in the sector experienced a notable contraction, decreasing by 31% year-on-year to USD 15.2 billion (EUR 14.32bn) in the first nine months of 2023.
-Simultaneously, (VC) funding exhibited robust growth, surging by 115% year-on-year, aligning with the rapid expansion of the solar market.
+Global corporate funding in the energy storage sector experienced a notable contraction, decreasing by 31% year-on-year to USD 15.2 billion (EUR 14.32bn) in the first nine months of 2023.
+Simultaneously, venture capital (VC) funding exhibited robust growth, surging by 115% year-on-year, aligning with the rapid expansion of the solar market.

 During the nine-month period, corporate funding for energy storage was secured through 94 transactions, compared to 93 deals totaling USD 22 billion in the corresponding period of the previous year, as indicated in the latest report by Mercom Capital Group.
 Notably, the previous year benefited significantly from the USD-10.8-billion initial public offering (IPO) of LG Energy Solution, a South Korean company.